shengwenHuang/AuctionWebsite/README.md

 6. Buyers can receive recommendations for items to bid on based on collaborative filtering.

-The details of this project can be seen in Database.doc.
+The details of this project can be seen in Databases.doc.